 Student Antti Regelin: Aalto encourages us to be creative and bold

-How did you end up studying automation and information technology?
+How did you end up studying automation and robotics?

 When I was in upper secondary school, I wasn’t interested in studying technology.
 First, I thought I would apply to study medicine, because my friends who were interested in natural sciences seemed to be applying for that.
 While in the army, I worked in flight intelligence, and I got the opportunity to work with many different devices and systems.
 At that time, I started thinking that I could use my science expertise to do something different to just studying medicine.